nicholas-bower/Insight_CodingChallenge/README.md

 There is a sample printed in the bellow section and included in the /input/ file.

-The data contained in this sample was provided by the fellowship
 ## Running Instructions
 The program is fairly straightforward to run, taking only a few parameters.
 The defaults are set to run on the sample input, and save to the same location as the sample output.
 A full description of these parameters are displayed below.
 These defaults are written with the understanding that the code is being run from the directory containing the input and output files directories contained in this repository.
 * -i point to the location of a properly .txt input file.
 If no input is specified the script will use the sample input